Key Takeaways

 Relevant standards and design references

-- FHWA guidance on embankments and soft ground: Commonly used when preload, staged construction, or wick drains are being considered for transportation and earthwork projects.
+- FHWA ground modification guidance: Useful when preload, staged construction, or prefabricated vertical drains are being considered for soft-ground projects.
+Read FHWA manual.

 - Project-specific geotechnical report and specifications: These define the accepted soil model, loading assumptions, tolerances, and monitoring requirements that actually govern the design on a real project.